issagomesdev/smart-option-admin/README.md

 # or
 yarn install

-# Create a .env.local file based on .env.copy, and set your API URL:
+# Create a .env file based on .env.copy, and set your API URL:
 # NEXT_PUBLIC_BASE_URL=https://your-backend-api.com

 # run in development mode